When Attention Sink Emerges in Language Models: An Empirical View: Effects of model architecture TEXT on attention sink

-\textbf{Explicit biases in attention.} \citet{sun2024massive} directly introducing $\boldsymbol{k}^{*l,h}$ and $\boldsymbol{v}^{*l,h}$ as learnable parameters in attention (\emph{KV biases}).
-They found that this design could alleviate the massive activations.
-Considering the important role of $\boldsymbol{k}^{*l,h}$ and small $\ell_2$-norm of $\boldsymbol{v}^{*l,h}$ , we propose introducing only the key biases $\boldsymbol{k}^{*l,h}$ and fix value biases $\boldsymbol{v}^{*l,h}=\boldsymbol{0}$ (\emph{K biases}).
-As a control, we also consider only adding value biases (\emph{V biases}).
-The formulations of all these attention designs are shown in Table~\ref{bias}.\looseness=-1

 \textbf{LMs need key biases.} After evaluating the LMs with setups in Table~\ref{bias}, we first observe that these LMs have comparable model performance.
 Moreover, as long as there are key biases $\boldsymbol{k}^{*l\textrm{,}\,h}$, attention sink disappears on the first token but on the biases.
 From the setup of K biases, we reaffirm that the sink token acts as key biases, storing extra attention scores, which could be completely non-informative and not contribute to the value computation.
-This is different from the registers~\citep{darcet2023vision}, which aggregates global information, in Vision Transformers (ViTs)~\citep{dosovitskiy2020image}.
 It is worth mentioning that the introduced learnable sink token, KV biases, and V biases become part of model parameters in LMs.
 Removing them will lead to no attention sink in the first position, but a significant drop in model performance.
 In Figure~\ref{massive_activations}(\emph{Middle}), we also find that the LM with a learnable sink token has massive activations in $\boldsymbol{x}^*$.
 While LMs with KV biases and K biases have no massive activations.\looseness=-1